mikegloudemans/insulin-resistance-colocalization/README.md

 data files here as a single download.
 Until then, please contact me directly (see _Contact_ section below) and I'll share the relevant files directly, ASAP.

-90% of the analysis, including the core colocalization analysis can be completed using just the following data files:
+90% of the analysis, including the core colocalization analysis, can be completed using just the following data files:

 ### Getting started